RuifMaxx/Paper-List-of-cloud-resource-management/README.md

 This is a repository of classic articles about Cloud resource management that I have summarized myself, including article addresses and personal reading summaries.
 This repository will continue to be updated in the future...

-And welcome to communicate with me!! 😁
+And welcome to communicate with me and submit PR!! 😁

 ## Papers: